hassio-addons/addon-adb/README.md

 Therefore, this add-on is now deprecated.

+Information on the built-in Python implementation can be found here: https://www.home-assistant.io/integrations/androidtv/#1-python-adb-implementation

 ## About

 The Android Debug Bridge (ADB) is a client-server program used in Android